Summary

 - Consistent gold mineralization in intrusive-hosted, sheeted quartz veins at Flat are structurally similar to that found at the Fort Knox and Eagle Gold Mines owned by Kinross and Victoria Gold respectively.

 - The Flat area represents one of Alaska’s best examples of a direct, preserved bedrock source of mineralization for surrounding placer deposits.
-Placer gold is found within all the creeks that drain the Chicken Mountain – Black Creek complex, with the Flat area producing over 1.4 Moz of placer Au throughout a protracted history of placer mining.
+Placer gold is found within all the creeks that drain Chicken Mountain, with the Flat area producing over 1.4 Moz of placer Au throughout a protracted history of placer mining.

 - Historical hard rock exploration at Flat occurred sporadically from the 1960’s to 2003 and consisted of surficial geochemical sampling, geophysics, and both reverse circulation (“RC”) and diamond drilling.
 Approximately 11,000m of RC and diamond drilling has been conducted on the property.
 Flat remains fully open for expansion.
 Multiple near-surface targets remain untested, and potential exists for blind and buried mineralization as well as possible high-grade vein mineralization.